 How much should you offer?

 If we were currently in a buyer’s market, where there are many homes for sale but few buyers in the market, you would have more leverage in negotiations with the seller.

 Alas, it’s a seller’s market (few homes for sale and lots of buyers clamoring for them), so you’ll need to sweeten your offer, either by meeting the asking price or softening the contract’s terms.

 One of the things we will help you with is determining if the home is priced right.
 An important question to ask is what percentage of the asking price are area sellers realizing?

 The condition of the home is important to its market value as well.
-A well-maintained, clean home in move-in condition should sell close to asking price (if it’s priced at market value).
+Well-maintained, clean home in move-in condition should sell close to the asking price (if it’s priced at market value).

 Rundown homes, or those that need substantial work, should be priced accordingly.
 If not, then you have some negotiating power.

 This is money that you’ll submit to the seller either with the offer to purchase or shortly after it is accepted.
 This is not the down payment (which is a lender requirement), but a good-faith offer to show you’re serious about buying the home.

 The amount of money you’ll be asked for depends on a number of factors.
 The good news is that this money eventually goes toward the purchase and will reduce your closing costs.

 The home and land are considered real property and anything that isn’t attached to the home or land is considered personal property.